Information for Parents

 With our program, you can be sure your teen will be exposed to information that will help prepare him or her for both post-secondary education and workplace success.
 If you school leadership is interested, we will work with them — and with you — to initiate a successful launch.

 We require all participating schools select a Site Director which is a compensated part-time job with minimal hours and flexible schedules.
-School leadership can select a faculty member or qualified parent for the position, Consider applying for that position once the program starts; you may have the qualities we look for in a Site Director.
+We work with school leadership to select a qualified parent for the part-time, paid position.
+Consider applying for that position — you may have the qualities we look for in a Site Director.
 Learn More.

-Our program provides information about academic, social, and workforce readiness to students as early as eighth grade and through high school.
+Our program provides information about academic, social, and workforce readiness to students as early as eighth grade and throughout high school.
 Students build their knowledge of business basics with our curriculum and activities and learn how to secure and serve a Rainmakers Internship.
-However, students must wait until they turn eighteen before they can begin outreach to work with businesses who host our Rainmakers candidates.
+However, you should know that we require students wait until they turn eighteen before they can begin outreach to work with businesses who host our Rainmakers candidates.

 Why We Did What We Did